 Joint SHOT/HSS sessions: Since this meeting will be held in conjunction with HSS, it is possible to submit a proposal that speaks to both SHOT and HSS communities, and which would appear on both programs.
 When submitting a joint proposal, indicate this fact in the abstract and make sure to submit an identical proposal through the HSS website.
 The Program Committees of both societies will evaluate these joint proposals.
 (The proposal may meet the formatting requirements of either society.)
 SHOT and HSS plan to stream at least some of the joint sessions.
 Please indicate whether your panel is interested in being a hybrid session.

 Traditional sessions: Sessions of 3 or 4 papers, with a chair listed in the session proposal.
 It is not necessary to have a commentator.
 However, if a commentator has a central role in the session, they will be counted as an additional speaker.
-Deadline: April 18, 2021
+Extended Deadline: April 25, 2021

 We first note once again that the SHOT physical meeting in New Orleans will be switched entirely to a virtual format if health conditions are deemed to be unsafe.